tomaszjezak/tomaszjezak/README.md

   <img src="https://shields.io/badge/LinkedIn-blue?logo=linkedin&style=for-the-badge" alt="LinkedIn Badge"/>
 </a>

 I'm Tomasz, I'm finishing my undergrad at UCLA studying Applied Math and Computer Science.
-My work is focused on AI/ML research, specifically in NLP, Computer Vision, and Generative AI.
+My work is focused on AI/ML research, specifically in Computer Vision and NLP.
+I have also recently been interested in explainability and applying my extensive knowledge of math and stats to AI.
 I am passionate about creating intelligent systems using AI.

-I am seeking to collaborate on a project researching explainability of LLMs.
-My question: "To what extent do LLMs have an understanding of underlying concepts?"

 📫 How to reach me: tomaszjezak0@gmail.com